-Recently, I bought the new an official Sense-HAT from RaspberryPi foundation.
-This HAT add-on for the RaspberryPi device includes lots of cool thing.
-Sense-HAT comes with an 8x8 RGB565 pixel display, a Joystick, a Gyroscope, Accelerometer, Magnetometer, Temperature, Barometric pressure and Humidity sensors.
-All sensors are i2c compliant, with the rhiot camel-pi4j component it is very easy to retrieve all data from sensors and push them outside.
-Rhiot team had also developed the first implementation of rhiot camel-framebuffer component, now it is possible to push image directly to 8x8 pixel screen : NB the matrix is 8x8 RGB565 LED (2 bytes per pixels).
+Recently, I bought the new official Sense-HAT from RaspberryPi foundation.
+This HAT (Hardware Attached on Top) add-on for the RaspberryPi device includes lots of cool features and sensors.
+The Sense-HAT comes with an 8x8 RGB565 pixel display, a Joystick, a Gyroscope, Accelerometer, Magnetometer, Temperature, Barometric pressure and Humidity sensors.

 How to use Framebuffer component

-Let’s start to use the SenseHat framebuffer.
+Let’s start to use the SenseHat framebuffer with a practical example.

 Requisites

-• a Laptop to run the generator program.
+- A laptop to run the generator program

 Conception